 - Classroom: 5 activities – maths, arts & crafts, playground, reading and sports.

 - At the hairdresser: 1 activity – 30 minutes getting your hair cut.

-- At the residence: 3 activities – nap, snack and play dominoes.
+- Within residential care: 3 activities – nap, snack and play dominoes.

 - Turn taking: 4 people – each time increment of 2 minutes labelled with the person’s name, to light up when it is their turn.